MenxLi/MCServerControl/README.md

 ## Development

-The implementation is completely object-oriented and pretty much typed, thus should be friendly to use.
+The implementation is object-oriented and strongly typed, making it friendly and easy to use.
 You can define your own logic with the APIs.

-You would basically like to inherite from `observer.PlayerObserver` and `observer.PlayerCommandObserver`, then register them to the minecraft server listener:
+To get started, you can inherite from `observer.PlayerObserver` and `observer.PlayerCommandObserver`, then register them to the minecraft server listener:

-* `PlayerObserver` is used to watch player behaviour then react to that
+- `PlayerObserver` class allows you to monitor player behavior and react to it
-* `PlayerCommandObserver` is a subclass of `PlayerObserver`, defference lies in that it is used to implement your own player commands.
+- `PlayerCommandObserver` is a subclass of `PlayerObserver`, defference lies in that it is used to implement your own player commands.
 All user-defined player commands should start with backslash(`\`), e.g. `\help`

 For API useage, see `demo.py`